Canon 800D vs Panasonic G9

 The 800D has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.

 Unlike the 800D, the G9 has the capacity to capture high quality composite images (80.6MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G9 provides a better video resolution than the 800D.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G9 provides a better video resolution than the 800D.
 It can shoot movie footage at 4K/60p, while the Canon is limited to 1080/60p.

 Feature comparison: Canon 800D vs Panasonic G9